 Students receiving work-study awards are not guaranteed a job.
 The amount of the work-study award on a student’s Award Notification is the amount of eligibility and not a guarantee of a job or an exact amount of earnings.
 Accepting a work-study award is not confirmation of a job.
 Returning students are given priority in job placement.
 Job assignments are finalized after registration of each semester.
 The student must obtain an Employee Authorization Form from the Office of Financial Aid.
 The student is referred to a specific office or department according to job availability and departmental needs.
 The student must interview with individual supervisors.
 If the student and the supervisor are in mutual agreement, the student is hired.
 The final decision concerning the selection and hiring of student employees is made by the employing department/office after interviewing the students.

 If the student is hired, the student is responsible for taking the completed Employee Authorization Form to the Office of Human Resources.
-New employees must provide an original Social Security card and driver’s license (with photograph) for completion of the Employment Verification Form (I-9).
+New employees must provide proof of U.S citizenship or eligibility to work in the U.S. A list of the acceptable documents can be found on the last page of the Employment Verification Form (I-9).

 The amount of the students’ work-study award will dictate the maximum number of hours per week the student is eligible to work.
 Students usually work 10 to 15 hours per week.
 Students may not work more than 20 hours per week while enrolled in classes.
 This policy is intended to protect the academic pursuits of the student.
 The following chart indicates the approximate number of work hours needed in order to earn the amount awarded.
 The amounts are based on minimum wage ($7.25 per hour) for approximately 16 weeks.